-Due to mandatory non-traditional instruction (NTI) caused by Covid-19, our feeder school Whitley Central Primary did not get to assess the students using the IOWA Achievement Test for math and reading last spring.
-Therefore, the notable achievements are estimates from the lower confidence bound forecast data from the IOWA Achievement Test.
+Due to mandatory non-traditional instruction (NTI) caused by Covid-19, the Primary did not get to assess our students using the IOWA Achievement Test for math and reading last spring.
+Therefore, our notable achievements are estimates from the lower confidence bound forecast data from the IOWA Achievement Test.
 Using the forecast data for the 2019-2020 academic year, we are also particularly proud of our forecasted IOWA Achievement Test scores.
 Kindergarten-2nd grade was well above grade level in all areas.
 Kindergarten's grade equivalent was above grade level on ELA 1.5, Math 1.3, Core Composite 1.5.
 1st grade's grade equivalent was above grade level on ELA 2.4, Math 2.2, Core Composite 2.4.
-2st grade's grade equivalent was above grade level on ELA 3.4, Math 3.6, Core Composite 3.2.
-1st grade ELA and 2st grade Math grade equivalent stayed the same.
+2nd grade's grade equivalent was above grade level on ELA 3.4, Math 3.6, Core Composite 3.2.
+1st grade ELA and 2nd grade Math grade equivalent stayed the same.

-In the last three years, our feeder school Whitley Central Primary School has also made several important achievements in multiple areas.
-For the 2018-2019 academic year, we are also particularly proud of our IOWA Achievement Test scores.
-Kindergarten-2nd grade were well above grade level in all areas.
-Another notable achieve was on the Brigance Kindergarten Readiness Screener.
+Another notable achievement was on the Brigance Kindergarten Readiness Screener.
 58.2% of students were Kindergarten Ready on the Brigance K-screen.
 Our Kindergarten Readiness (58.2) was +10.1 higher than the district (48.1) and +6.2 higher than the state average (51).